entelognathus/early-gnathostome-phylogeny/Taxa used in analysis to be compiled.md

 **List of taxa, geological time, and references in Zhu et al. (2022)**

+New taxa and references added along with the research.

 *Acanthodes bronni*, Sakmarian to Asselian (BrazeauM and Valerie, 2015; Coates, 1994; Davis et al., 2012; Gross, 1935; Miles, 1973a; b; Watson, 1937)

 *Aceraspis robustus*, upper Wenlock to upper Ludlow (Ritchie, 1967; Turner and Turner, 1974)